miseEnPlace-dev/lapr5/_wiki/sprint-b/us25-1070/readme.md

-# US 25 [1070] - As a Campus Manager, I want to create a building
+# US 25 [1070] - As a Campus Manager, I want to edit a building

 |              |                         |
 | ------------ | ----------------------- |